Flora MacDonald: Legacy

+Scholarly interpretation and historical memory

 Traditional portrayals of the escape focus on Charles, with MacDonald relegated to a secondary role.
 She herself rarely spoke of the episode, and her last contact with the Prince was when they parted ways at Portree.
 It appears her assistance was at least partly driven by fears his continued presence would endanger her family.

-Michael Newton, a modern scholar of Scottish Gaelic literature, argues English-language versions fail to recognise that not only is her husband the celebrated iconic hero in the Gaelic oral tradition, but that, "Flora was only one of many people who risked their lives to protect" the Prince during his flight after Culloden.
-(Note: MacDonald herself rarely referred to the episode in later life, and made no attempt to highlight her own role) Her cousin, Gaelic poet Niall mac Eachainn, criticised her in verse for trying to win favour from both Stuarts and Hanoverians, while contrasting his own continuing loyalty to the Jacobite cause.
+Scholars of Scottish Gaelic literature argue English-language versions fail to recognise Macdonald was only one of many people who assisted Charles after Culloden.
+MacDonald herself rarely referred to the episode in later life, and made no attempt to highlight her own role, although Gaelic poet Niall mac Eachainn criticised her for allegedly trying to win favour from both Stuarts and Hanoverians, while contrasting his own continuing loyalty to the Jacobite cause.

-MacDonald was painted several times by Scottish portrait artist Allan Ramsay (1713–1784), most of which have now survived.
-The one used in this article was done after her release from the Tower in 1749–1750; in 2015, a previously unrecorded painting, allegedly also by Ramsay, was discovered in Florida.

-Inspired by the novels of Sir Walter Scott, the Victorian era created a Scottish cultural identity that co-opted "romantic" icons like Mary, Queen of Scots and Prince Charles.
-In 1878, MacDonald joined this list with the publication of an alleged "Autobiography".
-Ghostwritten by her granddaughter Lady Flora Frances Wylde, it contains so many mistakes that it could not have been written by her.
+During the Victorian era, influenced in part the novels of Sir Walter Scott, a romanticized Scottish cultural identity emerged that elevated figures like Mary, Queen of Scots and Prince Charles.
+In 1878, an alleged "Autobiography" was published by her granddaughter Lady Flora Frances Wylde, which contains so many mistakes that it could not have been written by MacDonald.
 These errors were repeated by Charles Ewald in his 1886 book The Life and Times of Prince Charles Edward, which remains the basis for many popular perspectives on her life and motivations.

+Monuments and institutional commemoration

+Flora MacDonald was painted several times by the Scottish portrait artist Allan Ramsay (1713–1784).
+The best-known portrait, reproduced in this article, was completed after her release in 1749–1750.
+In 2015, a previously unrecorded painting, allegedly also by Ramsay, was discovered in Florida.

-This was soon followed by the first performance of the Scottish highland dance known as "Flora MacDonald's Fancy", while a bronze statue was erected at Inverness Castle in 1899, with her dog Flossie by her side.
+A bronze statue was erected at Inverness Castle in 1899, with her dog Flossie by her side.
+This was soon followed by the first performance of the Scottish highland dance known as Flora MacDonald's Fancy.

 The Flora MacDonald Academy, formerly Flora MacDonald College, in Red Springs, North Carolina is named for her.
 Two of her children are interred on the campus.
-Until 2009, it was also the site of the Flora Macdonald Highland Games.
+Until 2007, it was also the site of the Flora Macdonald Highland Games.